Extending Boulder with a custom reactor plugin.

 4. Subclass DualCanteraConverter#

-Overriding resolve_mechanism() lets the subclass redirect bare
+Overriding resolve_mechanism() lets the subclass redirect bare mechanism names to a custom data directory.

 class MonolithConverter(DualCanteraConverter):